coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

   giving feedback.
   For example polls can be conducted as "+" or "-" or "o" added after the options.

-Just look at the number of questions in our old courses, [one 3.5 hour fay of our May 2022 workshop](https://coderefinery.github.io/2022-03-22-workshop/questions/day1/) - and this is day 1, when people didn't yet know how it worked.
+Just look at the number of questions in our old courses, [one 3.5-hour day of our May 2022 workshop](https://coderefinery.github.io/2022-03-22-workshop/questions/day1/) - and this is day 1, when people didn't yet know how it worked.